yarnpkg/berry/packages/gatsby/content/advanced/sherlock.md

 ## Available functions

 You can use all of Javascript inside the repro code, including `async/await`.
 In fact, you can even use top-level `await`!
-As far as the runtime go you should have access to all of Node's APIs, plus some extras:
+As far as the runtime goes you should have access to all of Node's APIs, plus some extras:

 - In order to simplify some tasks that would be very menial otherwise (like spawning the Yarn process, or running a Node script in the generated environment), we provide a set of builtin functions that abstract these semantics.
 You can find the full reference inside [our repository](https://github.com/yarnpkg/berry/tree/master/scripts/actions/sherlock-prepare.js), along with some documentation.